The first Aural Diversity concert will take place at the Old Barn, Kelston Roundhill on July 6th 2019.

 Instrumentation: Voice/Speech sounds over a pre-recorded track.
 Description: Slow tempo.
 Fairly soft, but some 'plosive' and staccato speech/voice sounds at points.

-Description: quiet, meditative soundscape with a mix of acoustic and (digital) birdsong sounds related to Kelston Roundhill
+Description: quiet, meditative composition with a mix of acoustic music and birdsong related to Kelston Roundhill.
+The piece is specially composed for the hearing profiles of each musician.
+Few variations in loudness, mostly fairly quiet.